NScaleArduino/arduino-jmri-turnout-signal-sensor-control/README.md

 * Create/Load your panels
 * Configure your layout in PanelPro

 JMRIs System Name controls what pin to listen on.
 Arduino starts at pin 2 - JMRI starts at 1, so it can be confusing.
-Try matching up the pins to the JMRI table beloq and toggle them to be certain you have the right pin.
+Try matching up the pins to the JMRI table below and toggle them to be certain you have the right pin.

 # Pin to JMRI
 ## Turnouts